AdobeDocs/journey-optimizer.fr-FR/help/using/integrations/aem-dynamic.md

 Une fois que vous avez effectué vos tests et validé le contenu, vous pouvez envoyer votre message à votre audience.

 <!--
-## Personalization with Text Overlay
+## Personalization with text overlay

 Easily customize any dynamic media by replacing the existing text overlay with new text of your choice, allowing for seamless updates and personalization.